andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 ## Troubleshooting

-- **Integration is broken after the January 2025 API pricing updates**
+- **Integration is broken or needs to be reconfigured**
-  1. Follow the instructions in the '**Setting up the Developer Application**' section above.
+  1. Ensure that you have a Tesla developer application ready for usage (refer to the instructions in the '**Setting up the Developer Application**' section above).
   2. Go to your Tesla Fleet integration page in Home Assistant, then click the '**RECONFIGURE**' button to bring the integration wizard up.
      - If the '**RECONFIGURE**' button is not visible, clear any Application Credentials related to Tesla Fleet from your Application Credentials page (can be found at `http://homeassistant.local:PORT/config/application_credentials`), then restart Home Assistant.
 After the restart, navigate to the Tesla Fleet integration page and the '**RECONFIGURE**' button should be visible.
   3. Follow the steps in the '**Linking the Developer Application with Home Assistant**' section above.

+- **Integration no longer works after the January 2025 API pricing updates**
+  1. Refer to the '**Integration is broken**' troubleshooting steps above.

 - **Integration shows errors even after successfully authorizing with the Tesla developer app**
   1. The error log should usually help communicate if a specific piece in the integration is missing.